joezaq/Mental-Health-Database-Project/README.md

 The Kaggle dataset is a synthetic collection of information of 1500 individuals diagnosed with Obsessive-Compulsive Disorder (OCD).

 ## Project Overview
-This project focuses on an OCD patient dataset using **MySQL** to discover patterns in diagnosis and treatment.
+This project focuses on an OCD patient dataset using **SQL** to discover patterns in diagnosis and treatment.
 The analysis explores how demographic factors such as age, gender, ethnicity, marital status, and education level relate to depression and anxiety — showcasing trends over time, medication usage and other associated factors.

 This project uses patient data to demonstrate how **SQL can be used to make data-driven decisions in mental health research**, answer real-world questions, and extract meaningful insights from structured data.